Taste the real Alphono Mango SHOP NOW

 Sadabahar is a dwarf variety of mango grown in India, particularly in the northern states of Uttar Pradesh and Bihar.
 Mostly, it is said that it is a kitchen mango tree.

-Sadabahar mangoes have yellow skin and a round or oval shape.
+Sadabahar mangoes have yellow skin and are round or oval in shape.
 They are often smaller in size than some other varieties of aam.

 Season of Sadabahar Mango: They are typically available from June to July in India.
 How Many varieties of mango in India